dkdr/k8s12/monitoring/prometheus_operator/README.md

 # Deployment

 As in most cases, we'll use Artifacthub to get our charts.
-Yuo can find more info [here](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack).
+You can find more info [here](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack).

 Let's add the repo, and fetch the charts: